lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-password-settings-page.md

 If you've lost the private key, you can force the agents to set new passwords and encrypt them with a new key by reading the [recovering from a lost encryption certificate](../advanced-help-topics/recovering-from-a-lost-encryption-certificate.md) guide.
 Unfortunately, there is no way to recover the encrypted password history.

-## Passphrase wordlists
+## Passphrase word lists

-When Access Manager Agent policies are configured to generate passphrases for use with local administrator accounts, they do so using *word lists* - lists of thousands of unique words that are delivered to clients in order for them to generarte secure passphrases.
+When Access Manager Agent policies are configured to generate passphrases for use with local administrator accounts, they do so using *word lists* - lists of thousands of unique words that are delivered to clients in order for them to generate secure passphrases.

 By default, Access Manager comes bundled with one word list: the [EFF diceware wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) from the [Electronic Frontier Foundation](https://www.eff.org/dice), containing 7776 unique English words for use in passphrases.

-If, for example, you wish to generate passphrases in a language better suited to your userbase, you can import your own wordlists with which Access Manager can generate passphrases.
+If, for example, you wish to generate passphrases in a language better suited to your user base, you can import your own word lists with which Access Manager can generate passphrases.

-You can find a list of "diceware" word lists in other languages for use with Access Mananger [here](https://theworld.com/~reinhold/diceware.html#Diceware%20in%20Other%20Languages|outline).
+You can find a list of "diceware" word lists in other languages for use with Access Manager [here](https://theworld.com/~reinhold/diceware.html#Diceware%20in%20Other%20Languages|outline).

-### Importing wordlists
+### Importing word lists

-To import a wordlist, first select `Add...` at the bottom of the "Passphrase wordlists" section of the page.
+To import a word list, first select `Add...` at the bottom of the "Passphrase word lists" section of the page.

 ![](../../images/ui-page-access-manager-agent-password-settings-wordlist.png)

 #### Name

-A name for the wordlist, used in Agent Policy configuration
+A name for the word list, used in Agent Policy configuration

 #### Description

-A description for the wordlist
+A description for the word list

 #### Language

-Select a language for the wordlist
+Select a language for the word list

 #### Words

-In order to add words to a wordlist, you can click the `Import words from txt file` button in the bottom righthand corner of the window.
+In order to add words to a word list, you can click the `Import words from txt file` button in the bottom right-hand corner of the window.

 This file should be formatted such that there is one word per line in ASCII-format (no special characters); and at least 2,000 words are included.